PrestaShop/prestashop-flashlight/README.md

 Spin a Prestashop testing instance in seconds!

-PrestaShop FlashLight is fast: the installation process with default content for a PrestaShop is tackled at build time, compiling the result to a single database dump.
+PrestaShop Flashlight is fast: the installation process with default content for a PrestaShop is tackled at build time, compiling the result to a single database dump.

 Supported architectures: